Last Updated: June 3, 2026

 Did the duration change?

-You must make the change if you think the duration should change based on resource assignments.
-Change the duration to 2 days.
+No. You must make the change if you think the duration should be changed based on resource assignments.
+Change the duration to two days.

 Cost and Work change accordingly.